Everything About Software Outsourcing in Latin America

 • Famous for: tango, steak, wine, and football superstar players

-According to EF Education First global test, Argentinians score the highest in the South American region.
+According to EF Education First’s global test, Argentinians score the highest in the South American region.

-The government understands the importance of IT outsourcing businesses and passes the laws to support these initiatives and attract more international business to the country.
+The government seems to understand the importance of IT outsourcing businesses and passes laws to support these initiatives and attract more international business to the country.

-The outsourcing industry comes mostly out of Buenos Aires, but there is a lot of opportunities to scale up and create more outsourcing centers in the country.
+Most of the outsourcing industry comes from Buenos Aires, but there are a lot of opportunities to scale up and create more outsourcing centers in the country.

-Recently the Argentinean Government has launched several initiatives to support the industry’s growth and attract more international companies.
+Recently, the Argentine government launched several initiatives to support the industry’s growth and attract more international companies.

-The main goal for it is to comply with international standards in terms of applicable laws such as intellectual property and personal data protection.
+The main goal is to comply with international standards in terms of applicable laws, such as intellectual property and personal data protection.

 Bolivia